12-14 S. Potomac Street,

 1 person favorited this theater

-The Colonial’s days as a movie house are long behind it, and the theater currently serves as a church.
+Closed in December 1975, the Colonial Theatre’s days as a movie house are long behind it, and the theatre currently serves as a church.

 In 1978, the Colonial Theatre was added to the National Register of Historic Places.